A review of biosecurity import requirements for fresh Persian lime fruit from Mexico

 - there are appropriate risk management measures already established for these pests or pest groups.

-We propose that the importation of Persian limes from Mexico be permitted provided they meet the biosecurity import conditions.
+We determined that the import of commercially produced fresh Persian lime fruit from Mexico can be permitted, subject to certain biosecurity import conditions.
 All imports must come from commercial production areas of Mexico.

 Pests